 Because their bodies, and stomachs, are so small, water can disrupt their sodium balance and cause serious medical problems called water intoxication.
-This is the same reason you should never dilute formula.
+This is the same reason you should never dilute your baby’s formula.

-What to do if baby drank soapy water
+What to do if baby drinks soapy water